dgsasha/qualia-gtk-theme/README.md

 The preferences being changed are `org.gnome.desktop.interface icon-theme` `org.gnome.desktop.interface gtk-theme` and `org.gnome.shell.extensions.user-theme name`.

-**And if you change between light and dark theme in the settings app, run the install script again afterwards to update everything.**
+**Also if you change between light and dark theme in the settings app, run the install script again to update everything.**

 ## Flatpak apps
 Run this command to let Flatpak apps access this theme: